holium/realm/README.md

 A desktop environment for Urbit.

-## Getting started

-In order to run Urbit locally, you will need to create a local fake ship.
-Once these ships are created, you can then go to [`/app/README.md`](/app/README.md) to get started with Realm.

 We use yarn workspace to manage the multiple modules.

 ## Getting started
 Below is a detailed guide to getting things built or you can just download from Releases.
 If you download from releases, you will have to include a github token env when you open Realm for now, see docs in `/app`

-In the debug buildt you can bypass the invite code and email with `~admins-admins-admins` and `admin@admin.com`.
+In the debug build you can bypass the invite code and email with `~admins-admins-admins` and `admin@admin.com`.

+## Dev setup

+In order to run Urbit locally, you will need to create a local fake ship.
+Once these ships are created, you can then go to [`/app/README.md`](/app/README.md) to get started with Realm.

 ### 1. Build UI